IKATS/IKATS/CONTRIBUTING.viztool.md

   * `manifest.json`: definition of the includes order and libraries used
   * `*.js`: viztool code implementing the _VizTool_ class

+You can have a look at some [IKATS viztools](https://github.com/IKATS?q=vt-) for some examples

 ### README.md

 For understanding purposes, the `README.md` file should :